ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Introduction

 \section{Introduction}

 In computational science and engineering, the use of orthogonal polynomials is essential for efficient numerical simulations and data analysis.
 Among these, Zernike polynomials have garnered significant attention due to their unique properties and versatility \cite{niu_zernike_2022}.
-Zernike polynomials form an orthogonal basis on the unit disc, a characteristic that has proven invaluable in various domains, including optics simulations\cite{schwiegerling_representation_1995,schwiegerling_using_1997,iskander_optimal_2001, rodrigues_modeling_2019, klyce_advantages_2004}, astrophysics\cite{gravity_collaboration_improved_2021, capalbo_three_2021, bara_zernike_2014, bara_zernike_2015}, and more recently, plasma simulations of toroidal magnetic confinement machines \cite{desc, hudson_non-axisymmetric_2011, qu_coordinate_2020}.
-Unlike Bessel functions, which can exhibit singularities at the disc center, Zernike polynomials maintain finite values, ensuring inherent analyticity at the axis.
+Zernike polynomials, first introduced by Frits Zernike \cite{zernike_beugungstheorie_1934, zernike_diffraction_1934}, form an orthogonal basis on the unit disc, a characteristic that has proven invaluable in various domains, including optics simulations\cite{schwiegerling_representation_1995,schwiegerling_using_1997,iskander_optimal_2001, rodrigues_modeling_2019, klyce_advantages_2004, wan_analytic_2024}, astrophysics\cite{gravity_collaboration_improved_2021, capalbo_three_2021, bara_zernike_2014, bara_zernike_2015}, and more recently, plasma simulations of toroidal magnetic confinement machines \cite{desc, hudson_non-axisymmetric_2011, qu_coordinate_2020}.
+Unlike Bessel functions, which can exhibit singularities at the disc center, Zernike polynomials remain finite and smooth at the disc center (r=0), ensuring continuous differentiability along the axis.